fraganator/archive-cache-manager/README.md

 # Archive Cache Manager
 ![Achive Cache Manager logo](images/logo-v2-title.png?raw=true "Achive Cache Manager")

-A LaunchBox plugin which extracts and caches ROM archives, letting you play games faster.
-Also allows playing individual ROMs from merged archives, and setting preferred file type from archive (supporting PCSX2 + bin/cue files, and others).
+A LaunchBox plugin which caches extracted ROM archives, letting you play games faster.
+Also allows launching individual files from archives, and loading preferred file type from an archive.

 ## Description
-When an archived game (in zip, 7z, or other compression format) is first extracted, it is stored in the cache.
-The next time the game is played, the data is loaded directly from the cache, virtually eliminating wait time.
+When a compressed ROM (in zip, 7z, or other compression format) is first extracted, it is stored in the archive cache.
+The next time it is played, the data is loaded directly from the cache, virtually eliminating wait time.

 ![Launch time comparison video](images/launch-video.gif?raw=true "Side-by-side video comparing launch time of game from zip vs. from cache")